cloudflare/webcm/README.md

 A Zaraz Tool Package is an NPM package that defines how a certain third-party tool works in a website.
 It contains all of the assets required for the tool to function, and it allows the tool to subscribe to different events, to update the DOM and to introduce server-logic.

-Tools that provide a Zaraz Tool Package have a few important advantages over tools that don't:
+Tools that provide a Zaraz Tool Package can earn from multiple capabilities:

-- **Same domain**: the tool never requires the browser to connect to a third-party domain.
-All of the assets and the API is served from the same domain as the website itself.
+- **Same domain**: Serve assets from the same domain as the website itself, for faster and more secure execution
-- **Website-wide events system**: the tool can hook to a pre-existing events system that the website uses for tracking events
+- **Website-wide events system**: Hook to a pre-existing events system that the website uses for tracking events - no need to define tool specific API
-- **Server logic**: the tool can provide server-side logic on the same domain as the website, including proxying a different server, serving static assets or generating dynamic responses
+- **Server logic**: Provide server-side logic on the same domain as the website, including proxying a different server, serving static assets or generating dynamic responses, reducing the load on the tool's servers
-- **Server-side rendered widgets and embeds**: the tool can easily extend the capability of the website with widgets and embeds that are performant
+- **Server-side rendered widgets and embeds**: Easily extend the capabilities of the website with widgets and embeds that are performant and secure
+- **Reliable client events**: Subscribe to client-side events in a cross-platform reliable way
-- **Pre-Page-Rendering Actions**: the tool can run server-side actions that read or write a website page, before the browser started rendering it
+- **Pre-Page-Rendering Actions**: Run server-side actions that read or write a website page, before the browser started rendering it
-- **Integrated Consent Manager support**:
+- **Integrated Consent Manager support**: Easier integration in a consent-aware environment

 Note: The Zaraz Tool Package format is still under active development, and new capabilities are added all the time.
 The format is meant to be open and not platform specific: vendors and website owners will be able to load a tool written in this format without using Cloudflare Zaraz.